Chris-117/PixelWave/README.md

 # If you wish to run it

-- Take the .sql file and run it on //localhost:3306/store_db
+- Take the .sql file and run it on //localhost:3306/store_db username: root
+  no password

 - download the backend and in the root folder Open the terminal of the backend once the database is running and run './gradlew build' followed by running the BackendApiApplication file